ycm-core/YouCompleteMe/README.md

 using Vundle and the ycm_core library API has changed (happens rarely), YCM will notify you to recompile it.
 You should then rerun the install process.

-Install CMake. `sudo apt-get install cmake`
+Install development tools and CMake: `sudo apt-get install build-essential cmake`

 Make sure you have Python headers installed: `sudo apt-get install python-dev`.